-Risk appetite is set at a score of 16 or more, or 15 where impact is above 3.
+Risk appetite is set at a score of 13 or more.
 At or above such scores, mitigation action is required, otherwise risks will be monitored by management team.
 Review of the risk register is coordinated by the Management Team and Operational Management Group.
+Movement in risk management assessment is indicated in the body of the risk register by upward and downward arrows.